Edw590/PS3-Proxy-Server-for-Android/README.md

 # PS3-Proxy-Server-for-Android
-"PS3 proxy to allow PSN login on older firmwares"
+"PS3 proxy to allow PSN login on older firmwares" (and to block system updates) - for Android